 Over or Under

-Have someone gather intel from the bride on facts about her relationship or partner that pertain to numbers.
+Have someone gather intel from the bride on facts about their relationship or partner that pertain to numbers.
 For example, how many wedding venues they looked at, how many children they want, or how many years ago they met.
 Then print the questions as facts with arbitrary numbers and have guests guess if the numbers provided are too high, too low, or accurate.